How to Find Keywords Effectively: Tools at a Glance

 Online Visibility Impacts Citations

 Another important aspect of keyword selection is its impact on citations.
 An article that is easy to find is more likely to be cited.
 Within the realm of citations and increasing online visibility, Google Scholar is a tool that allows users to search for digital or physical copies of articles.
-Results appear in order of the author’s ranking, the number of references linked to it and their relevance to other scholarly literature, and the ranking of the publication in which the article appears.
+Results appear in order of the author’s ranking, the number of linked references, and their relevance to other scholarly literature.
+Furthermore, appearance of results are also based on ranking of the publication in which the article appears.
 This tool is useful when investigating an article’s position among others of similar content.
+Have you used the tools mentioned in this article for identifying good keywords?
+Do you have any suggestions for your peers?
+Please share your thoughts in the comments section below.